Dec 01, 2023

 sudo ufw status

-Setting Firewall Rules on Ubuntu 18.04 with UFW
+How to Set Firewall Rules on Ubuntu With UFW

-The ports are connection interfaces used by applications to establish a connection to a server.
+Ports are connection interfaces an application uses to establish a connection with a server.

 sudo ufw deny 56/tcp